Have a question for the FAQ? E-mail me! (Last Updated 6/1/21)

 I want a different photo as a print, can you send me that image?

 No, I do not send anyone original images unless it’s a business need.
-If you want a one-off print, feel free to email my manager to work out a licensing deal.
+If you want a one-off print, visit my prints site for instructions.

 Did you go to school for photography?